-Learn how to crochet this solid granny square pattern (no gaps!) with our easy tutorial.
+Learn how to crochet this unique solid granny square pattern (no gaps!) with our easy tutorial.
 This square is a unique because of how the center is worked and the pattern it creates.
-Solid granny squares are great for baby blankets and pillow since there are so spaces or gaps.
+Solid granny squares are great for baby blankets and pillows since there are so spaces or gaps.

 Below, we’ll go over the stitches you’ll need to know, the yarn you’ll want to use as well as the step by step pattern (with photos) so you can learn how to crochet a solid square!

-To be able to crochet this square, you’ll need to know some basic stitches and have a few crocheting supplies on hand.
+To be able to crochet this solid color granny square, you’ll need to know some basic stitches and have a few crocheting supplies on hand.

 Yarn: This square is made with a four weight yarn (aka worsted weight yarn) called Super Saver Ombre by Red Heart.
 If you’d like to use a different weight yarn, that would work as well, but keep in mind the finished square size will not be the same.